 Placement typically requires laryngoscopy by a skilled practitioner, but a variety of novel insertion devices that provide other options are available (see Tracheal Intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more ).

-Another class of rescue ventilation devices is laryngeal tube or twin-lumen airways (eg, Combitube®, King LT®).
+Other supraglottic airway devices include laryngeal tube or twin-lumen airways (eg, Combitube, King laryngeal tube).
 These devices use 2 balloons to create a seal above and below the larynx and have ventilation ports overlying the laryngeal inlet (which is between the balloons).
 As with laryngeal mask airways, prolonged placement and balloon overinflation can cause tongue edema.
 These can be used as alternative airway after failed intubation attempts with an endotracheal tube.
-Supraglottic airways can also be used a primary airway in an anticipated difficult intubation or in situations where there is limited personnel available (eg. prehospital setting, limited resource hospital)

-(see How To Insert an Esophageal-Tracheal Double Lumen Tube (Combitube®) or a King Laryngeal Tube How To Insert an Esophageal-Tracheal Double Lumen Tube (Combitube®) or a King Laryngeal Tube The esophageal-tracheal double lumen tube (Combitube®) and the King laryngeal tube are supraglottic airway devices (also called retroglottic airway devices).
-(See also Airway Establishment and... read more ).
+(see How To Insert an Esophageal-Tracheal Double Lumen Tube (Combitube) or a King Laryngeal Tube How To Insert an Esophageal-Tracheal Double Lumen Tube (Combitube) or a King Laryngeal Tube The esophageal-tracheal double lumen tube (Combitube) and the King laryngeal tube are supraglottic airway devices (also called retroglottic airway devices).
+(See also Tracheal Intubation, Airway... read more ).